-Menopause can be a blessing for those with a history of heavy periods and pelvic pain, but it also can be a curse for others with new-onset frequent and disturbing hot flashes, drenching sweats, sleepless nights, horrible mood swings, vaginal dryness and urinary disturbances.
+Menopause can be a blessing for those with a history of heavy periods and pelvic pain, but it also can be a curse for others with new-onset frequent hot flashes, drenching sweats, sleepless nights, mood swings, vaginal dryness and urinary disturbances.

-Menopause is defined as the cessation of the menses and is recognized to have occurred after one year of no menses.
-In the United States, an estimated 6,000 women reach menopause every day, and over 2 million every year.
-With an average life expectancy of 81, women are spending greater than a third of their lives in menopause.
+Menopause is defined as the cessation of the menses, and it is recognized to have occurred after one year of no menses.
+In the U.S., an estimated 6,000 women daily and more than 2 million women yearly reach menopause.
+With an average life expectancy of 81, women are spending greater than one-third of their lives in menopause.

-If you have not had a period in the last consecutive 12 months, and there are is no obvious cause for it (such as hormonal medications, thyroid problems, pregnancy or a prolactin disorder), you might be in menopause.
-There is a blood test called a follicle stimulating hormone and, if elevated, it can suggest menopause or perimenopause.
-This blood test is not necessary for diagnosing menopause, however.
+If you have not had a period in the last consecutive 12 months without an obvious cause for it, such as hormonal medications, thyroid problems, pregnancy or a prolactin disorder, you might be in menopause.
+Elevated levels of follicle-stimulating hormone can suggest menopause or perimenopause in a blood test.
+This blood test is not necessary to diagnose menopause, however.

 Symptoms associated with menopause include:

-- Hot flashes — The most common symptom, present in up to 80 percent of women
+This is the most common symptom, and it is present in up to 80% of women.

-- Sexual dysfunction — Apart from vaginal dryness, could include pain with intercourse and decreased desire
+Apart from vaginal dryness, this symptom could include pain with intercourse and decreased desire.

 When and why does menopause happen?

-When menopause happens before age 40, it is called premature ovarian failure.
-Premature ovarian failure can be caused by autoimmune disease, a history ovarian surgery, chemotherapy, radiation, Turner syndrome and Fragile X syndrome.
+When menopause happens before 40, it is called premature ovarian failure.
+This can be caused by autoimmune disease, a history of ovarian surgery, chemotherapy, radiation, Turner syndrome and fragile X syndrome.
 Surgical menopause happens after the surgical removal of ovaries.
-Induced menopause is menopause caused surgical removal (i.e., surgical menopause) and by medications, such as Lupron, used for treatment of gynecological problems, such a pelvic pain and heavy bleeding.
+Induced menopause is menopause caused by surgical removal and by medications, such as Lupron, which is used to treat gynecological problems, including pelvic pain and heavy bleeding.

 What are long-term health risks associated with menopause?